-The University operates a variety of sophisticated, state-of-the art computing and networking facilities to support its academic, research and administrative activities.
-The facilities include several powerful UNIX-based central servers, many distributed file servers running Novell Netware, 2,400 microcomputers and 50+ high-end work-stations, all of which are interconnected via a high-speed data network.
+The university operates a variety of sophisticated, state-of-the art computing and data networking facilities to support its academic, research, and administrative activities.
+The facilities include several powerful UNIX-based central servers, 2,800 microcomputers, 65 high-end workstations and 40-45 distributed file servers, all of which are interconnected via a high-speed data network.

-Located in the Computer Center in Nevins Hall, three 3 hours Hewlett-Packard (HP) 9000 large-scale business servers, Models G50, G70 and K460, support all student and financial related processing, as well various other applications software systems.
-To meet VSU's fast growth, these three computers together comprise a total systems environment that provides one of the largest and most modern centers in the University System.
-As one of the first schools selected by the Board of Regents to receive the fourth-generation Banner Student Information and Financial Aid Systems, VSU has fully implemented those systems to greatly enhance student support operations such as admissions, registration, advising and financial aid processing.
+Located in the Computer Center in Nevins Hall, three Hewlett-Packard 9000 large-scale business servers support all student- and finance-related processing as well as various other applications software systems.
+These three computers together comprise a total systems environment that provides one of the largest and most modern centers in the University System.
+VSU has a complete implementation of the SCT Banner Student Information and Financial Aid Systems, which greatly enhance student support operations such as admissions, registration, advising, and financial aid processing.
+Student registration and general access can be easily accomplished via the Web, the Campus Pipeline "portal," Touchnet kiosks, or the EPOS Integrated Voice Response system.
+Business and Financial computing operations are supported with software from the PeopleSoft Corporation.
+All systems utilize the Oracle database product.